 There are several ways of doing this, but here we’ll focus on three methods; the manual method using the command prompt, changing your network settings or using a VPN (Virtual Private Network) service.

-Changing IP settings via command prompt
+Changing IP address via command prompt

 Now for the manual method — you’ll basically edit IP settings on Windows 10 via the command prompt (as a system administrator).